Political positions of Lisa Murkowski: Budget

 In February 2015, after Senate leaders reached a compromise to lower the threshold for the number of votes needed to pass bills, Murkowski was one of 14 Republican senators to vote for legislation that extended a 2 percentage-point cut in the payroll tax for the remainder of the year and provided an extension of federal unemployment benefits along with preventing doctors' payments under Medicare from being cut.

 In 2016, Murkowski was a cosponsor of the End Government Shutdowns Act, a bill by Rob Portman that would form an automatic continuing resolution (CR) for every appropriations bill for the purpose of the federal government never shutting down again.
 Funding for the continuing resolution would be reduced by 1 percent after the first 120 days, and by 1 percent every 90 days thereafter before Congress finished the annual appropriations process.

 In January 2019, Senator Murkowski supported both Republican and Democratic bills to end a government shutdown.
 She was one of six Republicans who broke with their party to vote in favor of the Democratic proposal.
 In response to Commerce Secretary Wilbur Ross stating that he did not "understand why" workers had to go to food banks during the shutdown, Murkowski commented, "We saw yesterday the insensitivity of certain remarks a Cabinet secretary that demonstrated to me that he is just so clearly of out of touch, with men and women who get up every day and go do oftentimes pretty menial work at some of these jobs.
 I’m talking about the secretary of Commerce.
 And you know what he said was so disconnected from reality that it stunned me."

-In April 2020, amid the coronavirus pandemic, the Senate passed $484 billion in relief with most funding going to refill the coffers of the Paycheck Protection Program.
+In April 2020, amid the COVID-19 pandemic, the Senate passed $484 billion in relief with most funding going to refill the coffers of the Paycheck Protection Program.
 Murkowski stated that lawmakers knew they would be underestimating certain areas when passing the Families First Act and CARES Act and that they were aware they "have directed a lot of federal resources and it will require us getting back to work in order to deal with this", citing "no good choices".
 In May 2020, Murkowski and fellow Alaska Senator Dan Sullivan introduced the Coronavirus Relief Fund Flexibility Act, a bill that would authorize municipalities to use federal CARES Act funding for lost revenue.

 In August 2021, Murkowski was among 19 Republicans in the Senate who voted with the Democratic caucus to approve a bipartisan $1.2 trillion infrastructure bill.
 In October 2021, she was one of the 15 Republicans who voted for a temporary spending bill to avoid a government shutdown.
 That same month, she voted with 10 other Republicans to break the filibuster of legislation to raise the debt ceiling.
 However, she voted against the final bill to raise the debt ceiling.